 Physics has had two distinct approaches to space.
-Newton asserted that space existed, but was nondynamical and unobservable.
-Einstein, in contrast, asserted that space was merely an illusion, a perspective effect in that it is four-dimensional spacetime which is real and dynamical, and that the foliation into space and a geometrical model of time was observer dependent; there was no observer independent space.
-Hence according to Einstein also space was necessarily unobservable.
-However both approaches have been challenged by the recent discovery that space had been detected again and again over more than 100 years [1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11], and that the dynamics of space is now established1.
-The key discovery [2] in 2002 was that the speed of light is anisotropic - that it is c only with respect to space itself, and that the solar system has a large speed of some 400km/s relative to that space, which causes the observed anisotropy.
-This discovery changes all of physics.
-The problem had been that from the very beginning the various gas-mode Michelson interferometer experiments to detect this anisotropy had been incorrectly calibrated2, and that the small fringe shifts actually seen corresponded to this high speed.
-Then since space existed it must also have a dynamics, and this dynamics has been discovered and tested by explaining various phenomena such as (i) gravity, (ii) the 'dark matter' effect, (iii) the bore hole q anomalies, (iv) novel black holes, (v) light bending and gravitational lensing in general, and so on.
+Newton asserted that space existed, but was non-dynamical and unobservable.
+Einstein, in contrast, asserted that space was merely an illusion, a perspective effect in that it is fourdimensional spacetime which is real and dynamical, and that the foliation into space and a geometrical model of time was observer dependent; there was no observer independent space.
+Hence also according to Einstein space was necessarily unobservable.
+However both approaches have been challenged by the recent discovery that space had been detected again and again over more than 100 years [1-11], and that the dynamics of space is now established.
+The key discovery [2] in 2002 was that the speed of light is anisotropic - that it is conly with respect to space itself, and that the solar system has a large speed of some 400 km/s relative to that space, which causes the observed anisotropy.
+This discovery changes all of physics[†].
+The problem had been that from the very beginning the various gas-mode Michelson interferometer experiments to detect this anisotropy had been incorrectly calibrated[‡], and that the small fringe shifts actually seen corresponded to this high speed.
+As well it has been incorrectly assumed that the success of the Special Relativity formalism requires that the speed of light be isotropic, that an actual 3-space be unobservable.
+Now that space is known to exist it must presumably also have a dynamics, and this dynamics has been discovered and tested by explaining various phenomena such as (i) gravity, (ii) the "dark matter" effect, (iii) the bore hole q anomalies, (iv) novel black holes, (v) light bending and gravitational lensing in general, and so on.
 Because space has been overlooked in physics as a dynamical aspect of reality all of the fundamental equations of physics, such as Maxwell's equations, the Schrödinger equation, the Dirac equation and so on, all lacked the notion that the phenomena described by these equations were excitations, of various kinds, of the dynamical space itself.
 The generalisation of the Schrödinger equation [12] then gave the first derivation and explanation for gravity: it is a quantum effect in which the wave functions are refracted by the inhomogeneities and time variations of the structured space.
-However the most striking discovery is that the internal dynamics of space is determined by the fine structure constant [13, 14, 15, 16].
-In this paper we report further observational evidence for this discovery by using a more extensive collection of black hole masses in spherical galaxies and globular clusters.
+However the most striking discovery is that the internal dynamics of space is determined by the fine structure constant [13-16].
+In this paper we report further observational evidence for this discovery by using a more extensive collection of "black hole" masses in spherical galaxies and globular clusters[§].
 As well we give a more insightful explanation for the dynamics of space.
 We also show how this quantum-theoretic explanation for gravity leads to a derivation of the spacetime construct where, we emphasise, this is purely a mathematical construct and not an aspect of reality.
-This is important as it explains why the spacetime dynamics appeared to be successful, at least in those cases where the 'dark matter' effect was not apparent.
-However in general the metric tensor of this induced spacetime does not satisfy the General Relativity (GR) equations.
+This is important as it explains why the spacetime dynamics appeared to be successful, at

-1At least in the limit of zero vorticity.
+^{}At least in the limit of zero vorticity.